-Children are not just mini adults.
+Teenagers are not just mini-adults.
 There are many differences that dictate how to train effectively and safely as a youth athlete.
-Here are some answers to the commonly asked questions we receive here at YAD Academy, as well as some myth-busting regarding youth training.
-If you have any further questions, please don’t hesitate to get in touch.
+On this page you’ll find answers to the questions we’re asked frequently here at the Youth Athletic Development Academy, as well as some myth busting regarding youth training.
+If you have any questions beyond what is covered on this page, please don’t hesitate to get in touch.

 DOES WEIGHT TRAINING STUNT GROWTH?

-HOW OLD DO YOUTH ATHLETES NEED TO BE TO JOIN THE ACADEMY?
+HOW OLD DO ATHLETES NEED TO BE TO START TRAINING WITH THE YOUTH ATHLETIC DEVELOPMENT ACADEMY?

 DO CHILDREN NEED SPORT-SPECIFIC TRAINING?

-Firstly, let’s define sport specific training (SST).
-Simply, SST is gym based training designed to maximise the athletic qualities specific to a certain sport.
+Great question!
+First, let’s define sport specific training [commonly referred to as SST].
+Put simply, SST is gym-based training that is designed to maximise the athletic qualities specific to a certain sport.

-HOW OFTEN SHOULD YOUTH ATHLETES TRAIN IN THE GYM EACH WEEK?
+HOW OFTEN SHOULD YOUTH ATHLETES TRAIN EACH WEEK?

-This is a tough one to answer as there are so many different variables that will affect how many times you should be training.
-A typical rule of thumb for high school athletes would be 2-4 formal sessions per week depending on training schedule, competition schedule, life stress, recovery, etc. If youth athletes are in the middle of a competitive season, or maybe are in exam block, their training schedule will naturally be less frequent than if they were off-season (during the summer holidays, etc).
+The typical rule of thumb for high-school athletes is 2-4 formal athletic development sessions per week, depending on their training schedule, competition schedule, life stress, recovery ability, etc. If a youth athlete is in the middle of a competitive season [or in the middle of exam block — all stress is taxing!] their training schedule naturally needs to be less frequent than if they were off season [think: school holidays].